 The Decepticon communications officer, Soundwave is Megatron's most loyal and trusted soldier, carrying out any order with obedient efficiency.
 He commands a small army of mini-robots that store inside him, waiting to be deployed to aid him in operations.
-His alt mode varies constantly, due to attempts to avoid Sizeshifter mechanics — he's been a casette player, a car, a space jet, and a few other things too.
+His alt mode varies constantly, due to attempts to avoid Sizeshifter mechanics, but the most iconic is a cassette tape player, with his assist robots turning into cassettes.

 - Communications Officer: This is his role in the Decepticons.

 - The Creon: Soundwave's loyalty to Megatron is absolute.
-In media where Megatron vacates his position for whatever reason (killed, exiled, lost and left for dead), Soundwave will try to get him back.
+In media where Megatron vacates his position for whatever reason (killed, exiled, lost and left for dead, or renouncing the Decepticon cause entirely), Soundwave will try to get him back.